 "A businessman whose own dreams of being a professional musician fueled his generous and lifelong commitment to music and music education" — The Los Angeles Times.

-Richard D. Colburn was one of America’s greatest arts benefactors in the field of classical music.
-His passion for music fueled an exceptionally generous and lifelong commitment to supporting music, musicians and music education.
+Richard D. Colburn was one of America's greatest arts benefactors in the field of classical music.
+His passion fueled an exceptionally generous and lifelong commitment to supporting music, musicians, and music education.

-Although Richard D. Colburn made his fortune as a very astute businessman with ventures in construction supplies and industrial investments across the US, he was also a talented amateur viola player for the majority of his life.
-He spent much of his free time playing chamber music and attending concerts around the world and reveled in performing, quite often in his own living room, with the world’s greatest musicians.
+Although Richard D. Colburn made his fortune as a very astute businessman with ventures across the United States in construction supplies and industrial investments, he was also a talented amateur viola player for the majority of his life.
+He spent much of his free time playing chamber music and attending concerts around the world and reveled in performing, quite often in his own living room, with the world's greatest musicians.

 From humble beginnings to great business success, Colburn realized he was in a position to share his good fortune with the performing arts community and, in 1952, Colburn partnered with Herbert Zipper to develop and support a community music school, which is now the Music Institute of Chicago.

 When Colburn moved to Los Angeles in the 1960s, he provided significant financial support and leadership toward the Community School of Performing Arts, which in 1986 was renamed The Colburn School in his honor.
 Richard D. Colburn was also a lifetime director and major supporter of the LA Philharmonic, a co-founder and supporter of the LA Chamber Orchestra, a Founding Angel and Domingo Angel of the LA Opera, an underwriter of The Music Guild and a supporter of many other music organizations around the world.
 Many brilliant musicians have been greatly aided in their careers by the generous loaning of extraordinary string instruments from the Colburn Collection.